MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * Supports almost all AWS services.
   * Gateway Endpoints
     * Operate similarly to other gateways in VPC networking.
-    * The gate way is responsble for handling the communication to a different location if the VPC is able to route traffic to it.
+    * The gateway is responsble for handling the communication to a different location if the VPC is able to route traffic to it.
     * Requires changes to the subnet's route tables to ensure that traffic intended for the gateway is routed to the gateway.
     * Only supports S3 and DynamoDB.
-    * AWS manages the entry in the route tables itself (The entry cannot be modified by the customer beynd adding/deleting it).
+    * AWS manages the entry in the route tables itself (The entry cannot be modified by the customer beyond adding/deleting it).
 They set it up in a way such that any traffic intended for the associated service will be routed to the gateway.
+* VPC Endpoints are powered by AWS PrivateLine
+  * It provides similar behaviour as PrivateLink for customer-managed services, it simply act to improve access to AWS-managed services instead.

 ### Connecting an External Network to a VPC
 #### Over the Internet